Fourth power moment of twisted Kloosterman sum and Hurwitz class numbers: Hypergeometric functions

 \section{Hypergeometric functions}

-In this section, we delve into related topics involving $p$-adic hypergeometric functions over finite fields and present two main results.
+In this section, we discuss certain relations of $S(4,\phi)_p$ involving $p$-adic hypergeometric functions over finite fields and present two results establishing asymptotic weighted averages of two families of $p$-adic hypergeometric functions.
 To state our results precisely, we now fix some notation and recall some basic definitions.
 Let $\mathbb{Z}_p$ denote the ring of $p$-adic integers and $\mathbb{Q}_p$ denote the field of $p$-adic numbers.
 For a positive integer $n,$ the $p$-adic gamma function $\Gamma_p(n)$ is defined as

 It can be extended to all $x\in\mathbb{Z}_p$ by setting $\Gamma_p(0):=1$ and for $x\neq0$

 where $(x_n)$ is a sequence of positive integers $p$-adically approaching to $x.$ For further details, see \cite{kob}.
 Let $\omega$ be the Teichm\"{u}ller character of $\mathbb{F}_p$ with $\omega(a)\equiv a\pmod{p}.$ For $x\in\mathbb{Q},$ $\lfloor x\rfloor$ denotes the greatest integer less than or equal to $x$ and $\langle x\rangle$ denotes the fractional part of $x$, satisfying $0\leq\langle x\rangle<1$.
 Using these notation $p$-adic hypergeometric function over finite field is given as follows: \begin{definition}\cite[Definition 5.1]{mccarthy2} Let $p$ be an odd prime and $t \in \mathbb{F}_p$.
 For a positive integer $n$ and $1\leq k\leq n$, let $a_k$, $b_k$ $\in \mathbb{Q}\cap \mathbb{Z}_p$.
 Then